Pediatric ulcerative colitis (UC)

 Frequently Asked Questions

-• Are there complications associated with ulcerative colitis?
+• Are there complications associated with pediatric ulcerative colitis (UC)?

 Severe complications can arise in patients with ulcerative colitis during acute exacerbations of the disease, or as the disease progresses.